-To begin your CrossFit experience, all participants must take an Elements class.
-This class will introduce you to the basic movements required in CrossFit and help to make sure your experience in CrossFit is a positive one!
 If you have had prior CrossFit training and want to jump right in, please meet with a CrossFit coach to set up a time for an evaluation in order to determine your level of training!

 Ready, set, now GO get CrossFit!